 [Nb.
 A tip I picked up is that big-alcohol reds should be drunk round 16°C. María José Sevilla recommends 10 minutes of chilling in a fridge before opening to serve at dinner, especially on a hot day, when the temperature really does need bringing down.]

 Blistering heat aside, it’s a marvel that any vines can flourish on a 70 degree slope.
 If the sharp angle doesn’t wash away the scant rain that falls from the sky over the summer, then the craggy, slate ‘soil’ certainly can’t retain it for long.
-On several occasions, I saw a root poking out of a rock, only to look metres and metres upwards, and see a resilient little vine which had wheedled a slender into a hairline fissure.
-Miraculous though it seems, the result is that yields are low in Priorat.
-The official maximum of grapes grown per hectare is 6,000kg – but the 2008 harvest averaged 2,700kg, so didn’t even get close.
+On several occasions, I saw a root poking out of a rock, only to look metres and metres upwards, and see a resilient little vine which had wheedled into a hairline fissure.
+Miraculous.
+Though it means that yields are low in Priorat.
+The official maximum of grapes grown per hectare is 6,000kg – but the 2008 harvest averaged 2,700kg, not even get close.

 My Top 3 Wines from Priorat